 If you invested in The Cadnam Plot, you may ask yourself, “Do I Have A Claim?”

-We know from handling Cadnam Plot related SIPP Claims, that at least one financial adviser was involved in the selling of Cadnam Plot investments, involving Intro Capital (Previously FR Land Investments) and Falcon.
+The team know from having experience handling Cadnam Plot related SIPP Claims, that at least one financial adviser was involved in the selling of Cadnam Plot investments, involving Intro Capital (Previously FR Land Investments) and Falcon.

-We know from speaking to clients that few felt informed that the investment was high-risk, and that many were not High-Net Worth Individuals (earning over £100k+ per year) or Sophisticated Investors – the two categories of people that might be suitable for such an investment.
+The team know that few felt informed that the investment was high-risk, and that many were not High-Net Worth Individuals (earning over £100k+ per year) or Sophisticated Investors – the two categories of people that might be suitable for such an investment.

 If you want to know if you are eligible to claim, just get in touch for a free chat!Get started now

-Several financial advisers and the FSCS have been paying out compensation for having been mis-sold investments just like the Cadnam Plot via SIPPs and SSASs for a few years, with Get Claims Advice often leading the claim on a No Win – No Fee* basis.
+Several financial advisers and the FSCS have been paying out compensation for having been mis-sold investments just like the Cadnam Plot via SIPPs and SSASs for a few years, with Spencer Churchill Claims Advice often leading the claim on a No Win – No Fee* basis.

 While no claim is 100% guaranteed, if a strong case for financial negligence on the part of a financial adviser or SIPP provider relating to the Cadnam Plot can be built and evidence, the claim has a good of a chance as any other!